+"Solange Ashby has written a historical masterpiece that will surely serve as the avant-garde in both Nubian Studies and Egyptology.
 Calling Out to Isis is both theoretically and methodologically innovative in the way that it reveals the significance of Nubian epigraphy in illuminating the rites and cultural practices of the premier Isis Temple in ancient Egypt."
 Salim Faraji, PhD, Professor of Africana Studies, California State University Dominguez Hills.

 Multiple excerpts from Julien Cooper, Journal of the American Research Center in Egypt 57 (2021), 329–32:

 “The author’s categorization of three “Phases” of Nubian interaction serves as an incredibly useful signpost to different historical-